AhzamAkhtar/Solana-Limit-Order/Readme.md

    [programs.localnet]
    cega = "" // your new program ID
     ```
-3. Go To tests/cega.ts and update the programId and put the mint for token "x" that seller wants to sell
+3. Go To tests/cega.ts and update the programId
     ```bash
       const programId = new PublicKey(""); // Enter your new programID
     ```